Lifecycle configuration elements - Amazon Simple Storage Service

 In addition, Amazon S3 provides the following actions that you can use to manage noncurrent object versions in a versioned bucket (that is, versioning-enabled and versioning-suspended buckets).

 • NoncurrentVersionTransition action element – Use this action to specify when Amazon S3 transitions objects to the specified storage class.
 You can base this expiration on a certain number of days since the objects became noncurrent.
-In addition to the number of days, you can also provide a maximum number of noncurrent versions to retain (up to 100).
+In addition to the number of days, you can also provide a maximum number of noncurrent versions to retain (between 1 and 100).
 This value determines how many newer noncurrent versions must exist before Amazon S3 can perform the associated action on a given version.
 Amazon S3 will transition any additional noncurrent versions beyond the specified number to retain.

 To specify the maximum number of noncurrent versions, you must also provide a Filter element.
 If you don't specify a Filter element, Amazon S3 generates an InvalidRequest error when you provide a maximum number of noncurrent versions.

 • NoncurrentVersionExpiration action element – Use this action to direct Amazon S3 to permanently delete noncurrent versions of objects.
 These deleted objects can't be recovered.
 You can base this expiration on a certain number of days since the objects became noncurrent.
-In addition to the number of days, you can also provide a maximum number of noncurrent versions to retain (up to 100).
+In addition to the number of days, you can also provide a maximum number of noncurrent versions to retain (between 1 and 100).
 This value specifies how many newer noncurrent versions must exist before Amazon S3 can perform the associated action on a given version.
 Amazon S3 will permanently delete any additional noncurrent versions beyond the specified number to retain.

 To specify the maximum number of noncurrent versions, you must also provide a Filter element.
 If you don't specify a Filter element, Amazon S3 generates an InvalidRequest error when you provide a maximum number of noncurrent versions.